 - Do you live with someone who is more likely to get very ill from COVID-19?

-- Does the state or local government where you live or at your destination require you to stay home for 14 days after traveling?
+- Does the state or local government where you live or at your destination require you to stay home for any length of time after traveling?

 - If you get sick with COVID-19, will you have to miss work or school?

 Taking the time to answer these questions is important for the health and safety of you, your family and others.

 Consider the type of travel you are taking